JordanCWard/Row_Health/README.md

 TBD

-This analysis was focused on providing insights and recommendations in the following key areas:
+This analysis was focused on providing insights in the following key areas:

 - [Revenue](#revenue)
 - [Profit](#profit)